kzshoibal/Content-Management-System/README.md

 10. Run Command: php artisan migrate --seed
 11. from Command prompt, Run Command: php artisan serve

-* Change the App URL to https://127.0.0.1:8000 if necessary.
-If the image files dont show on the website.
+* Use Valet for Mac/Windows If the image files dont show on the website.